Nina West: Career

 A street in Columbus was named after Levitt, called "The Nina West Way".
-She was interviewed with Adore Delano and Monet X Change for an episode of The View in June 2019.
+Nina West was interviewed with Adore Delano and Monet X Change for an episode of The View in June 2019.
 She starred in Coaster, an animated short film directed and produced by Amos Sussigan and Dan Lund.
 She attended the 71st Primetime Emmy Awards, where she became the first person to walk the purple carpet in full drag.
-West was announced as part of the cast for the first ever season of RuPaul's Secret Celebrity Drag Race, a spin-off where Drag Race alumni transform celebrities into drag queens, premiering in 2020.
+Nina West was announced as part of the cast for the first ever season of RuPaul's Secret Celebrity Drag Race, a spin-off where Drag Race alumni transform celebrities into drag queens, premiering in 2020.

-Since Drag Race, West has starred in several commercials, with some of the brands including Pantene, Pepsi, and OraQuick, as well as being involved in campaigns for films such as Trolls World Tour and Maleficent: Mistress of Evil.
-On June 5, 2021, children's television channel Nickelodeon released an advertisement featuring West to explain to children the meaning of Pride as a part of their Pride month celebration.
+Since Drag Race, Levitt has starred in several commercials, with some of the brands including Pantene, Pepsi, and OraQuick, as well as being involved in campaigns for films such as Trolls World Tour and Maleficent: Mistress of Evil.
+In 2019, World of Wonder announced that West was to host a children's-oriented program featuring "songs and comedy bits inspired by youth programming of the ’90s" entitled Drag Is Magic.
+However, as of 2023, the series is yet to be released.
+In May 2021, the children's television channel Nickelodeon released an animated short on YouTube featuring an animated pride parade hosted by Levitt that showed a variety of diverse animal families, including those with same-sex parents and non-binary characters.
+The next month, on June 5, 2021, Nickelodeon also released an advertisement featuring Levitt to explain to children the meaning of Pride as a part of their Pride month celebration.

-Nina West plays Edna Turnblad in the musical Hairspray for the 2021-2022 national tour.
+Levitt was included in Columbus Business First's "40 Under 40" list in 2018.
+He worked as a social media strategist for Axis Nightclub as of 2018 and has done social media and marketing for Union Cafe since 2013.
+He plays Edna Turnblad in the musical Hairspray for the 2021-2022 national tour.

+On April 23, 2024, Levitt was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.

 Music

-After her elimination, West announced that she would release a children's music album, Drag Is Magic, and a comedy EP, John Goodman, by May 17, 2019.
+After her elimination, Levitt announced that she would release a children's music album, Drag Is Magic, and a comedy EP, John Goodman, by May 17, 2019.
 She released a music video for her first single "Hucks" on May 10, 2019.